knewin/io-api/README.md

 The default fields where searching is applied are: `title`, `subtitle`, `content`, `author`, `image_caption`, and `image_credit`.

-Pagination should be done considering the `sinceCrawled` and `untilCrawled` fields available in the filter part of the query and `offset` field.
+Pagination should be done considering the `sinceCrawled` and `untilCrawled` fields available in the filter part of the query combined with `offset` field.

 First request...
 ```